 As I always say, for the best results, use high-quality ingredients and the final result will taste magnificent.
-At Spoonabilities, we proudly can say that in our online shop we have the best gourmet products from Greece, France, and small producers in the USA.
 For this recipe, we are using:

 - Eleia Balsamic Vinegar.
 This balsamic vinegar is slightly sweet and has been aged for two years in oak barrels.

 - Eleia Extra Virgin Olive Oil.
 Kosher certified and highly fruity, this EVOO has a well-balanced taste alluding to wild herbs and a peppery finish, with an acidity level <0.2%

 - Greek Sea Salt.
 This Greek sea salt is all-natural, unrefined crystallized sea salt that comes from an unpolluted, environmentally protected area of Greece.
 This salt contains no iodine, anti-caking agents or flow-improvers.

 What Else Can You Use Balsamic Vinaigrette for?

 These balsamic vinaigrette combinations are not only good for salads.
 You can use them to marinate chicken for roasting or grilling.
 I also love to marinate skirt steak before grilling.
 Use the vinaigrette as a sauce and drizzle over some steamed vegetables, steaks, pork, or chicken.
 Also, serve as an appetizer with a piece of crusty bread as a dip.

 If you are looking to add flavor and brightness to almost any dish, this balsamic vinaigrette is an excellent vehicle to accomplish this goal.
 An exceptional balsamic vinegar has sophisticated sweet and fruity tastes, but with robust and woody notes from barrel aging, similar to fine red wine.